phpaivamotta/betsjournal/README.md

 www.betsjournal.io

 This is a web app where users can log their bets, find good bets to place, and have access to the most common betting tools - all in one place.
 Want to check it out?
-Just log in with the dummie account:
+Just log in with the dummy account:
-- email: dummie@email.com
+- email: dummy@email.com
-- password: dummie1234
+- password: dummy1234

 ## About
 This app was made with the intent of making it easier for users to manage their bets, create and improve on their betting strategy, and provide essential tools